 At Dandenong Veterinary Hospital we have extended 20 minute consultations to allow a thorough examination and discussion, and this makes a big difference when they are unwell, allowing us to spend much needed time for diagnosis, testing, discussion and/or treatment.

-The Dandenong Veterinary Hospital is proud to provide another unique service.
-We offer a free pet check for ANY new pet within 7 days of purchase, maybe it is a new puppy, kitten or rabbit, or perhaps you have just adopted an adult – bring them in to meet our friendly team!
+The Dandenong Veterinary Hospital is proud to provide another unique service; we offer a free pet check for ANY new pet within 7 days of purchase.
+Be it a new puppy, kitten or rabbit, or perhaps you have just adopted an adult – bring them in to meet our friendly team!

 We will undertake a comprehensive examination to ensure they are well, and discuss the appropriate care of your new pet into the future.
 We also help sort out any “settling in” problems that you are experiencing.
 We provide a lot of information at this visit to help to get you off to a great start, and set you up for a long healthy and happy life together.